 Fortunately, there are options for correcting tooth loss.

-A bridge is multi-unit crowns that are fused, attaching to the adjacent “anchor” teeth on either side of the missing tooth space and thereby filling in the missing tooth space.
+A bridge is a set of multi-unit crowns that are fused, attaching to the adjacent “anchor” teeth on either side of the missing tooth space and thereby filling in the missing tooth space.
 These anchor teeth need to be reduced sufficiently to accommodate the crown abutments of the fixed bridge.
 The bridge is then cemented onto these anchor teeth.

 If you’re missing one or more teeth, you may be aware of their importance to your appearance and dental health.
 Your teeth work together for many daily functions from eating to speaking.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.